 Coworking 2.0 will become the standard in the office industry and traditional offices will be the exception.

-There are so many additional services and benefits of OaaS that come along with the physical office space.
+There are so many additional services and benefits of Space as a Service that come along with the physical office space.
 Let me name a few:

-The Coworking of 2017 is different from the Coworking of 2010.
+The Coworking now is different from the Coworking of 2010.
 The end-user is different and the spaces are different.

 Coworking spaces often used to be in dodgy, underdeveloped areas and buildings.
 This is changing faster than you can imagine.
 The new wave of Coworking spaces chooses prime, first-class locations and buildings.
 They have great transport and parking options, great infrastructure and most importantly they are based in the best parts of the city.